BlueJessen/FITLIT/README.md

 - Allow users to select which user in the data set to display.
 - Add widgets with info on each of a user's friends.
 - Redesign/condense display of info in the data card in the sidebar.
+- Add Login Page for an Admin & Users.
+- More CSS features that enhance the UI/UX

 ### Contributors
 - [David Daw](https://github.com/davidhdaw)